fvviz/matbruh/README.md

 My name is Faiz, On the internet i'm known as Fwiz

+I am a python coder who's a little better than a beginner

 - 🌱 I’m currently learning Machine learning and looking forward to making more machine learning projects
 - 💬 Contact me [on discord](https://discord.gg/vfvyjDA)